Looking to venture into the wonderful world of Instagram advertising?

-Knowing the cost of a potential campaign is very important, because you’ll need to budget accordingly and understand the factors that influence your spend.
+Knowing the cost of a potential Instagram ad campaign is very important, because you’ll need to budget accordingly and understand the factors that influence your spend.

 Luckily for you, this guide can help to shine a light on the subject.

-We’ve collated everything you need to know about the costs of Instagram advertising, so you can launch your next campaign with complete confidence and effectively manage your finances.
+We’ve collated everything you need to know about Instagram ad costs, so you can launch your next Instagram ads campaign with complete confidence and effectively manage your finances.